Do you have personal goal list? Well, you should.

 Having a side hustle will give you something to do outside of work, completely on your own time.
 This side hustle could eventually turn into something that you do full time.
 Can you even imagine how awesome it would be to quit your 9-5 and do what you love?
 Its possible for sure, but you need to do something in order to make that happen, and it might as well be what you love.

 For ideas you can visit Nick Loper’s site over at Side Hustle Nation.
 He is a pretty cool dude with a lot of good tips and tricks.
 Make sure you check it out.
+Or see here for more Part-Time Side Business Ideas, or here for tips on starting your own business.

 Action Step: Listen to Pat Flynn’s Podcast Episodes about Smart Passive Income.
 I think they are 12-14 specifically.